rx-angular/rx-angular/libs/template/let/src/lib/docs/Readme.md

 Those states are always hard to handle and produce brittle code, especially in the tenplate.

 In short, we can handle the following states in the template:
-- suspense state
+- suspense
-- error occurrence
+- error
-- complete occurrence
+- complete

 Read detailed information about the [reactive state]([reactive context](https://github.com/rx-angular/rx-angular/tree/main/libs/template/docs/reactive-context.md) in our docs.